 The current configuration of CRDS for JWST (just like HST) depends on a cache of CRDS files and configuration information that is local to the pipeline.
 During normal pipeline operations and best references computations, the CRDS pipeline runs fully decoupled from the CRDS server and relies on the cache for rules and configuration information.
 When new files are delivered, several steps are taken to update the pipeline's local CRDS cache.

+Archive Completion

+When the CRDS pipeline completes archiving delivered files, removal of the .cat file shall

+signify that the delivered files have propagated all the way to the archive’s online cache and

+are ready for download via the archive’ reference file download web service (see DMS-667).

 First cron_sync

-After successfully archiving the files and acknowledging archival success to CRDS by removing the .cat file, the CRDS Pipeline shall sync delivered files to the pipeline's CRDS cache by running the cron_sync script.
-This keeps lengthy file transfer times for reference files as a background process, shielding pipeline operators from long wait times for their interactive process.
-The CRDS context does not change at this time; the delivered files become available in the cache but are not yet the pipeline processing default files.
+To simplify data flows, the automatic cron_sync run by the CRDS pipeline has been removed.
+The role of the CRDS pipeline shall be concerned solely with getting files into the archive and acknowledging their readiness for download.
+At their discretion, pipeline operators can run cron_sync in advance of Set Context (manually, via cron, etc) in order to download reference files prior to attempting to activate them in the pipeline.

 Set Context

-After the CRDS Pipeline performs the first cron_sync, the CRDS system is ready for the crds_team and pipeline operator to update the default operational context on the CRDS server using the Set Context page.
+After the CRDS Pipeline delivers files to the archive and removes the .cat file signifying readiness, the crds_team and pipeline operator update the default operational context on the CRDS server using the Set Context page.
 This changes the central definition of the operational context and makes it available for synchronization to remote pipelines.

 Second cron_sync

-After the pipeline operator has changed the CRDS Server default operational context using Set Context, the operator shall re-execute the cron_sync script to update the locally cached default context.
-The configuration of cron_sync differs
+After the pipeline operator has changed the CRDS Server default operational context using Set Context, the operator shall execute the cron_sync script to update the locally cached default context.
+If the operators choose not to perform the first cron_sync mentioned above, this run of cron_sync may download significant (arbitrary) amounts of reference file data prior to effecting the change in context.

 Pipeline Context Switch Verification